National Apprenticeship Week 2023 top tips (Blog)

 Make use of your support networks

 Whatever path you decide to follow, you will want to know that you’ve given it your best shot.
-If you’re struggling or not enjoying it, or change your mind, don’t be afraid to ask for help.
 Make use of the support networks around you.
-At college people that can help you are; your personal tutor, lectures and PTL, and our careers and Student Services teams.
-There is also the National Careers Service who offer free information, advice and guidance.
+At college, your Personal Development Tutor, lecturers and our careers and Student Services teams are all here to help.

-Remember that if you need careers and apprenticeship advice, bookable one-to-one advice sessions are available by visiting the Callywith Careers Hub and completing a booking form or by contacting careers@callywith.ac.uk for more information.
+Remember that if you need careers and apprenticeship advice, bookable one-to-one advice sessions are available by using the following link: Destinations Space (office365.com)

 Watch the following videos to hear from real life apprentices about their experiences and apprenticeship providers about what they offer.
 This is a non-exhaustive list just to give you an idea of what’s out there!